Shrushti2003/Quiz-Game/README.md

     - B) Jupiter
     - C) Mars
   - Select Option A and press "Confirm Button."
   - Output: "Wrong Answer!
-The correct answer is Jupiter.
-You've lost 1 point."
+The correct answer is Jupiter."

 ## Conclusion
 This C++ Quiz Game App provides an engaging and educational way to test your knowledge across a range of questions.
 With a simple interface and straightforward scoring system, it offers both entertainment and an opportunity for learning.